 So in order to avoid freezing in the first place, carefully planning what to wear in cold weather is absolutely essential in my travels.

 It’s important to note that bulky fabrics won’t necessarily make you feel warmer!
-You have to choose the right cold weather fabrics and layer your items strategically as explained below.
+You have to choose the right cold weather fabrics and layer your items strategically as explained below (and also check out the preparation video below too!).

 The Onion Look